obyeshaji/Module03Assignment/README.md

 This project is a JavaFX implementation of the classic “24” card game.
 The goal of the game is to use four randomly selected playing cards and apply arithmetic operations to create an expression that evaluates to 24.

-Table of Contents
-	•	Features
-	•	Project Structure
-	•	Requirements
-	•	How to Run
-	•	Usage
-	•	Demo
-	•	License

 Features
 	•	Random Card Selection:
 Four playing cards are randomly chosen from a standard deck.
 Card values are based on: